 If you’re looking to transfer your investment account from Stash to Robinhood, the process can be accomplished quite simply and quickly.

 The most common reason behind switching from Stash over to Robinhood is getting away from the monthly fee.
-Stash charges a monthly subscription ranging from $1 to $9 per month.
-Robinhood, on the other hand, does not charge any monthly fees or trading commissions.
+Stash charges a monthly subscription ranging from $3 to $9 per month.
+Robinhood, on the other hand, does not charge any monthly fees with their standard account.

 Whatever the reason behind the transfer is, we will show you how to do it!

 In order to transfer your assets, Robinhood is going to need your Stash account number.
-You can find this in the app or it is visible on your brokerage statements.
+You can find this in the app (steps below) or it is visible on your brokerage statements.

 Next, you will need to open a Robinhood account.